smye/1inch-swap/README.md

 # 1inch ProxySwap

-A minimal example showing how to integrate 1inch in your smart contract
+A minimal example showing how to integrate 1inch with your smart contract

 ## Dependencies
 - [python3](https://www.python.org/)